 Q5: Why do people obtain the HN-BC, HNB-BC, AHN-BC, APHN-BC, NC-BC, or HWNC-BC Certification?

 A: People obtain Certification for personal and professional reasons.
 Some people work for organizations that require Certification or offer increased career opportunities, a pay raise, or other recognition for obtaining national certification.
 Most agencies increase the salaries of nurses once they are certified.
 Other nurses believe that credentials validate and legitimize their practice.
 Specifically, the nurse who is HN-BC, HNB-BC, AHN-BC, or APHN-BC certified has demonstrated expertise in knowledge and practice that provides the context for Holistic Nursing and relationship client-centered care.
 Nurses who obtain certification as an NC-BC have demonstrated expertise in knowledge and practice that provides the context for practicing as a Nurse Coach.
-Individuals who are certified in both holistic nursing and nurse coaching want to demonstrate their expertise as both a holistic nurse, and a nurse coach (within the context of health, wellness, and well-being).
-These individuals can use the credentials for both holistic nursing and HWNC-BC (health and Wellness Nurse Coach- Board certified).
+Individuals who are certified in both Holistic Nursing and Nurse Coaching want to demonstrate their expertise as both a holistic nurse, and a nurse coach (within the context of health, wellness, and well-being).
+These individuals can use the credentials for both holistic nursing and HWNC-BC (Health and Wellness Nurse Coach- Board certified).
 Other nurses become certified because they want to be a part of a unique network of nurses—those who boldly say to the public that they are holistic nurses or nurse coaches by becoming certified.

 Q6: How long does my certification last?